Visit 12 most famous, beautiful and interesting bridges in Prague – travel guide including things to see, history and fascinating stories.

-I often walk across when I visit the Shooter’s Island, which only accessible from the middle of the bridge.
+I often walk across when I visit Shooter’s Island, which is only accessible from the middle of the bridge.

-The Legion Bridge was opened in 1901 and the four little houses (two on each ends of the bridge) were originally for collecting a toll money for crossing the bridge.
+The Legion Bridge was opened in 1901 and the four little houses (two on each end of the bridge) were originally for collecting toll money for crossing the bridge.

-My super cool photo of the bridge (even if I say so myself!) is from the top of the National Theatre roof, where you can get the perfect view of the bridge, the Petrin Hill and the Prague Castle.
+My super cool photo of the bridge (even if I say so myself!) is from the top of the National Theatre roof, where you can get the perfect view of the bridge, the famous Petrin Lookout Tower, Petrin Hunger Wall and the Prague Castle.

-Well, where do we start about the most famous bridge in Prague?
-It’s the one that you simply have to visit at least once on your trip to Prague.
+Well, where do we start with the most famous bridge in Prague?
+It’s the one attraction that you simply have to visit at least once on your trip to Prague.
 It’s the most talked-about one in the travel guides, the most photographed one and the most crowded one!

-If you want to avoid the crowds, plan your walk across very early in the morning (by early I mean before or around the sun rise, which is 6-7.30 am in the winter and 4-5.30 in the summer).
+If you want to avoid the large crowds, plan your walk across very early in the morning (by early I mean before or around sunrise, which is 6-7.30 am in the winter and 4-5.30 in the summer).
 Even then I’m sure you won’t be the only person there!

-Manes bridge connects Old Town Square access on one side with the side with Prague Castle.
-Trams no 18, 2 and others travel accross and you can use it if you want to walk from the Old Town Square to Prague Castle (accessing the castle by the old stairs) leaving out the Kings route via Charles Bridge and Lesser Town Square (and access to the caste via Nerudova Street, for example).
+Manes Bridge connects Old Town Square access on one side with Prague Castle.
+Trams no 18, 2 and others travel across and you can use it if you want to walk from Old Town Square to Prague Castle (accessing the castle by the old stairs) leaving out the Kings route via Charles Bridge and Lesser Town Square (and access to the caste via Nerudova Street, for example).

-The bridge was built in 1914 as the nearby Charless Bridge become too busy and couldn’t cope with the traffic (at the time Charless Bridge was used by not only pedestrians but also by cars and trams!)
+The bridge was built in 1914 as the nearby Charles Bridge become too busy and couldn’t cope with the traffic (at the time Charles Bridge was used by not only pedestrians but also by cars and trams!)

 The bridge is named after a famous Czech painter – Josef Manes.

-You can get to Cech’s Bridge from the Old Town Square, pass the Jewish Quarter and it will take you accross the Vltava River to exactly to where (above) the old Stalin Statue used to stand in the Letna Park.
-Now it’s a great place to climb up to and view the Prague and all the central bridges accross the Vltava river.
+You can get to Cech’s Bridge from the Old Town Square, pass the Jewish Quarter and it will take you across the Vltava River to exactly where (above) the old Stalin Statue used to stand in the Letna Park.
+Now it’s a great place to climb up to and view Prague and all the central bridges across the Vltava river.

-The Cech’s bridge was built between 1905-1908 and it’s construction was at the time quite challenging.
-Because the river is quite fast in that area, the bridge support pillars had to be designed and build with slightly different dimensions to withstand the river flow.
+The Cech’s bridge was built between 1905-1908 and its construction was at the time quite challenging.
+Because the river is quite fast in that area, the bridge support pillars had to be designed and built with slightly different dimensions to withstand the river flow.

-Cech’s bridge is the only bridge in Prague that is build purely from steel.
+Cech’s Bridge is the only bridge in Prague that is built purely from steel.

-This is a moder wide bridge which is always very busy with cars, trams, but only few pedestrians are using it.
-It was build in the 1950’s and whilst it connects both sides of Vltava river is also directly linked to the Letna car tunnel.
+This is a modern wide bridge which is always very busy with cars, trams, but only a few pedestrians use it.
+It was built in the 1950’s and whilst it connects both sides of Vltava river is also directly linked to the Letna car tunnel.

-If you walk toward the Vltava river from the Republic Square where the Paladium Shopping centre is and the more traditional Kotva department store is, you will get to the Stefanik’s Bridge, which will take you to the bottom of the Letna Park.
+If you walk toward the Vltava river from Republic Square where the Paladium Shopping centre is located and the more traditional Kotva department store, you will get to the Stefanik’s Bridge, which will take you to the bottom of Letna Park.